 Jesus Christ - a chronology of God on Earth

 The historical figure of Jesus Christ is nothing less than controversial.
-To Christians, Christ is God; to Muslims Christ is a mere prophet; to atheists, nobody in particular; and to some, Christ never actually existed, but is a pure fiction.
-The present writer believes in the first belief - that Christ is nothing less than God, the creator of the Universe - an immortal, intelligent entity of infinite power, infinite ability and infinite existence.
-As such, the following chronology of the period in which Jesus Christ existed on planet Earth is compiled according to available accounts.
-It attempts to explain the various events as reported on, or held as beliefs.
-It therefore reveals events in the life of both God and a human man - two persons in one physical body, much as Jesus Christ is part of the Blessed Trinity - referred to by humans as Father, Son (Logos) and Holy Spirit.
+To Christians, Christ is God, the creator of all things, eternal and beyond understanding; to Muslims Christ is a mere prophet; to atheists, nobody in particular; and to some, Christ never actually existed, but is a pure fiction.
+The present writer believes in the first assertion - that Christ is nothing less than God - an immortal, intelligent entity of infinite power, infinite ability and infinite existence.
+As such, the following chronology of the period in which Jesus Christ existed on planet Earth - a period of approximately 130 years - is based on descriptions in the Bible and other historical documents such as the Gnostic texts which members of the Catholic Church deemed unacceptable for inclusion in the former.
+It attempts to explain the various events as reported on, or held as beliefs in, the modern era.
+It therefore reveals situations and occurrences in the life of Jesus Christ as both God and man - two persons in one physical body, much as Christ is part of the Blessed Trinity and referred to by Christians as God the Father, God the Son (Logos) and God the Holy Spirit or Holy Ghost.
+At all times it should be remembered that these descriptions are purely earthly and human, and attempt to explain in a God for Dummies manner something which is, frankly, beyond human comprehension.

 ------------------